 This upcoming November I will reach my 5th “Googleversary”.
 And boy, what a crazy ride this has been.
 I’m looking back on a journey that started in Dublin, had a quick stop in New York, and then ended in our headquarters in California.
-Well, “ended” is certainly the wrong word considering that I’ve spent a significant amount of my past three years traveling throughout Latin America, building a successful partner ecosystem for our cloud computing business.
+Well, “ended” is certainly the wrong word considering that I’ve spent a significant amount of my past three years traveling throughout Latin America, building a partner ecosystem for our cloud computing business.

 I sometimes look back on the “Omid” I was 5 years ago and often wish I knew the things I know today.
 Throughout this time I learned some highly valuable lessons — some through fatal failures and others through hard-earned successes.
 Lessons that bear validity beyond Google and which I hope to share with a wider audience.

 1) Outperform your Core

 Google is a place full of distraction.
 Once you walk through the magic door called “you are hired”, you see a gazillion opportunities in front of you.
 So many people you want to meet, so many projects you want to contribute to, so many ideas that shoot through your head.
 There is TONS of stuff you could be doing.
 It just doesn’t mean that you should be doing them — at least not right away.
 Let me explain.

 In general, folks will give you a lot of credit if you do not define yourself by your job description, but if you go above and beyond to help out wherever you can.
 But there is this one super important thing that I tell anyone who starts at Google: outperform your core.
 You were hired for a specific purpose, be it to manage a market, build partner relationships, develop a feature or hit a sales number.
 Make sure you build credibility by nailing what you were hired for.
 Only then people will appreciate and value all the things you do on the side.
 If you fall behind in your core area while you are trying to pursue those many other things, you won’t have the track record you need to eventually step out of your core.